anika81199/DSA-Python/README.md

-This repo is for those who want to learn DSA in python.
+This repo is for those who want to learn DSA in python!